katemaguire/TCD_teaching/README.md

 # TCD_teaching

-Here you can find example notebooks for PYU33A03.
+Here you can find an example .ipynb notebook for PYU33A03.